jpecoraro342/Dense/Readme.md

 ## Dense - Calorie Counter
 The calorie counting app for the ultralight backpacker

-Dense is designed for the most intense gram weenies, who not only need their gear to be ultralight, but also need their food to be ultralight.
+Dense is designed for the most intense gram weenie, who not only needs their gear to be ultralight, but also needs their food to be ultralight.
 Scan barcodes of any food item to input the calories and weight into your resupply.
-Dense will then do all the heavy lifting, and tell you exactly how heavy your food is, and how calorie dense it is.
+Dense will then tell you exactly how heavy your food is, and how calorie dense it is.
 Optimize your resupply by removing anything that isn't dense enough for you.

 **Coming Soon**